usafsam/IDCRP/README.md

-# ARIA
+# IDCRP
-Collection of R scripts used during ARIA (2022-2024)
+Collection of R scripts used during IDCRP projects EPICC and ARIA (2022-2024)